RaspberryPiFoundation/scratch-curriculum/README.md

 # Code Club Scratch Curriculum

-This repository contains all the material for Term 1 of [Code Club][codeclub].
+This repository contains all the material for Term 1 and 2 of [Code Club][codeclub].
 It consists of lesson notes and plans in [Markdown][markdown] format, [Scratch][scratch] project files, and a few PDFS.